Wide field beamformed observation with MeerKAT: Multi-beam observations with MeerKAT

-The second test was the verification of the simulated beam shape by comparing it to the power distribution of the sky derived from the observation data of PSR~J1644-4559.
+The second test was the verification of the simulated beam shape by comparing it to the power distribution of the sky derived from the observation data of PSR~J1644$-$4559.
 First, we simulated the beam shape of the array pointed to the source at the planned observation time.
 Then we observed the source with a very high overlap ratio tiling to densely sample the PSF as illustrated in the left panel of Figure \ref{fig:beamshape_verfification}.
 The beamformed data were folded and analysed to obtain the S/N measurements of the pulsar in each beam.
 The observed beams are represented by ellipses with colors normalized by their S/N and plotted in the right panel of Figure \ref{fig:beamshape_verfification} according to their sky position.
 The comparison shows the power distribution of the sky is in high agreement with the simulated PSF including the complex structure at the outer region of the beam shape.
-We note that there is a small position offset of $\sim$0.796 arcsecond in the beamformed data probably due to a minor phasing error.
+This also further confirms the correctness of the weighting calculations and the tiling generation.
+We note that there is a small position offset of $\sim$0.8 arcsecond in the beamformed data probably due to a minor phasing error.